Huhngoku/ADVOCATE/overhaul.md

 ```
 ## Analyzing Trace
 After you run your program you will find that it generated the folder `advocateTrace`.
+If you are curious about the structure of said trace, you can find an in depth explanation here `./doc/Trace.md`
 It contains a record of what operation ran in what thread during the execution of your program.

 This acts as input for the analyzer located under `./analyzer/analyzer`.